open-education-hub/operating-systems/content/chapters/io/lab/content/client-server-model.md

 # Client-Server Model

-Up to now we've avoided code snippets using TCP.
+Up to now, we've avoided code snippets using TCP.
 Not anymore.
 Keep in mind that all socket functions in the Berkeley API have very detailed and informative `man` pages.
 For example, here are the `man` pages for [`sendto()`](https://linux.die.net/man/2/sendto) and [`recvfrom()`](https://linux.die.net/man/2/recvfrom) that are used with UDP sockets.